Atlantic County, New Jersey: History

 Mullica Township was established from Galloway Township in 1837.
-In 1852, Dr. Jonathan Pitney recommended Absecon Island as a health resort, and formed the Camden and Atlantic Railroad Company to construct the line from Camden to the coast.
+In 1852, Dr. Jonathan Pitney recommended Absecon Island as a health resort, and formed the Camden and Atlantic Railroad to construct the line from Camden to the coast.
 The company purchased land from Atlantic and Galloway Townships in 1853, then promoted and sold the lots.
 Atlantic City formed on May 1, 1854, in advance of the rail line opening on July 4 of that year.
 In 1858, Egg Harbor City was formed from portions of Galloway and Mullica townships.
 In 1866, Hammonton was founded from Hamilton and Mullica townships.
 A year later, portions of Hamilton Township split off to become Buena Vista Township.
 In 1872, Absecon was split from portions of Egg Harbor and Galloway townships.
 By 1885, more than half of the county's population lived in Atlantic City, and by 1910 this more than two-thirds of the county lived there.

 With more people moving to the area in the late 1800s into the early 1900s, several municipalities were created in short succession – Margate City (then called South Atlantic City) in 1885, Somers Point in 1886, Pleasantville and Linwood in 1889, Brigantine in 1890, Longport in 1898, Ventnor in 1903, Northfield and Port Republic in 1905, and Folsom in 1906.
 On May 17, 1906, the eastern coastal boundary of Atlantic County was established.
 The final municipalities in the county to be created were Corbin City from Weymouth Township in 1922, Estell Manor from Weymouth Township in 1925, and Buena from Buena Township in 1948.
 In 1938, the county's western border was clarified with Camden and Burlington counties using geographic coordinates.
 After a peak in prominence in the 1920s during the prohibition era, Atlantic City began declining in population in the 1950s as tourism declined.
 The county's growth shifted to the mainland.

 In 1973, the New Jersey Coastal Area Facilities Review Act required additional state permitting for construction in the eastern half of the county.
 In the same ballot as the 1976 presidential election, 56.8% of New Jersey voters approved an initiative to allow legalized gambling in Atlantic City.
 Two years later, Resorts Atlantic City opened as the first casino in the city, and there were 15 by 1990.
 Since then, five have closed, including four in 2014, while two casinos – the Borgata and Ocean Resort Casino – have opened.
 Hard Rock Hotel & Casino Atlantic City opened in 2018, refurbishing the former Trump Taj Mahal.
 In 1978, Congress created the Pinelands National Reserve, which created the Pinelands Commission and a management policy for the seven counties in the Pine Barrens, including Atlantic County.
 Concurrent with the 1980 Presidential election, Atlantic County residents voted in favor to create a new state of South Jersey, along with five other counties in a nonbinding referendum.